serverlessworkflow/specification/specification.md

 The `expression` property is a a [cron expression](http://crontab.org/) which defines when workflow instances should be created (automatically).

-The `validUntil` property defines a date and time (using ISO 8601 format).
+The `validUntil` property defines a date and time (using ISO 8601 format, literal or expression).
 When the `validUntil` time is reached, the cron expression for instances creations of this workflow should no longer be valid.